Skip to content

 penguin logo

-Pear & Vanilla Upside-Down Cake
+Pear and Vanilla Upside-Down Cake

 A recipe from Great British Bake Off star James Morton, this delicious cake recipe showcases sweet pears in an easy to make cake, perfect for afternoon tea.